Acknowledging Indigenous Custodians

 The United States’ complex history of colonization had devastating effects on Indigenous people.
 Acknowledgement of Traditional Custodians of the Land and Welcome to Country are practices that promote awareness of, and respect for, Indigenous culture, ending the history of silence and exclusion that has resulted in Indigenous disadvantage today.

-Can other individuals and institutions recognize Indigenous owners?
+Can other individuals and institutions recognize Indigenous custodians?

 We encourage all institutions in Virginia and the United States to integrate the practice of acknowledging their region’s traditional custodians into their public programs.

 What is an “Acknowledgement of Traditional Custodians of the Land”?

 An Acknowledgement of Traditional Custodians of the Land is when a speaker recognizes the original Indigenous custodians of the land on which an event is being held.
 It may be delivered by a non-Indigenous person.
 This acknowledgment can be a part of any occasion or program.
 It is usually made at the beginning of the program by the host or announcer, although each subsequent speaker may wish to acknowledge the traditional custodians of the land as well.
 Kluge-Ruhe docents and staff begin every program and tour with an acknowledgment of the Monacan Nation.

 Do you have samples of what language to use for an Acknowledgement?

 The Kluge-Ruhe Collection typically uses a statement such as this:

 “Please join me in acknowledging and paying respect to the traditional custodians of the land we are on today, the Monacan people.”

 “We acknowledge the traditional custodians of the land we are on today, the Monacan Nation, and pay our respect to their elders past, present and emerging.”